rbirkby/Ilmer.org/history/war-dead.md

 [5]: https://en.wikipedia.org/wiki/Thomas_Hungerford_of_Rowden
 [6]: https://en.wikipedia.org/wiki/Robert_Dormer,_1st_Earl_of_Carnarvon
 [7]: https://en.wikipedia.org/wiki/First_Battle_of_Newbury

+**Albert Lay** was born in Church Hanborough, North Leigh, Oxfordshire whilst his parents, Albert and Elizabeth, lived at 26 Harlesden Road, Willesden Green in London.
+Albert lived in Illmere and served as a private in the Oxford & Bucks Light Infantry 5th Battalion.
+He [was accidentally killed in Flanders aged 20](https://www.cwgc.org/find-records/find-war-dead/casualty-details/158905/albert-lay/) and is buried at [Potijze Château Wood Cemetery, Ieper (Ypres), Belgium](https://en.wikipedia.org/wiki/Potijze_Ch%C3%A2teau_Wood_Cemetery).

 **Aubrey Gomme** was born at [Coldharbour Farm](/history/coldharbour), Ilmer, on 20 August 1892, the son of George and Hannah Gomme.
 Aubrey was a farmer who had emigrated to Canada early in 1911.
 He joined the Canadian Infantry, serving as a private in the [21st Battalion of the East Ontario Regiment](https://www.veterans.gc.ca/en/remembrance/memorials/books-remembrance/page/5422); the Battalion arrived in England in May 1916.
 Aubrey was [killed in action](https://buckinghamshireremembers.org.uk/php_scripts/bksidget.php?id=3953) on 9 April 1917 during the attack at Vimy Ridge.
 He was 24 years old and is buried at Ecoivres Military Cemetery, Pas de Calais.